fulldecent/swift6-module-template/Recipe.md

 Complete all these instructions on the same calendar day.

-Use Xcode Version 12.4 (12D4e). *This is the latest publicly released or Gold Master version.*
+Use Xcode Version 13.1 (13A1030d). *This is the latest publicly released or Gold Master version.*

 This recipe is also demonstrated in a YouTube flyover at https://youtu.be/ksYXtNn8lhE (15 minutes).

 ### I. Create a package for your module

-1. In Xcode, choose File > New > Swift Package…
+1. In Xcode, choose File > New > Package…
    1. Navigate to your Desktop folder
    2. Type the name `xxPROJECTxNAMExx`
    3. Ensure "Create Git repository on my Mac" is unchecked